-- 1. We have examined the attached IND AS Reformatted Financial Statements as at and for the years ended March 31, 2021, March 31, 2020 and March 31, 2019 of UGRO Capital Limited (Formerly known as Chokhani Securities Limited) ("the Company" or the "Issuer") comprising the Reformatted Statement of Assets and Liabilities as at March 31, 2021, March 31, 2020 and March 31, 2019, the Reformatted Statement of Profit and Loss (including Other Comprehensive Income), the Reformatted Statement of Cash Flows, the Reformatted Statement of Significant Accounting Policies and Notes forming part thereof (the "IND AS Reformatted Financial Statements") and other financial information, annexed to this report for the purpose of inclusion in the Draft Prospectus, Prospectus and Abridged Prospectus (the "Offer Documents") as set out in paragraph 11 below, prepared by the Management of face value of Rs.
+- 1. We have examined the attached IND AS Reformatted Financial Statements as at and for the years ended March 31, 2021, March 31, 2020 and March 31, 2019 of UGRO Capital Limited (Formerly known as Chokhani Securities Limited) ("the Company" or the "Issuer") comprising the Reformatted Statement of Assets and Liabilities as at March 31, 2021, March 31, 2020 and March 31, 2019, the Reformatted Statement of Profit and Loss (including Other Comprehensive Income), the Reformatted Statement of Cash Flows, the Reformatted Statement of Changes in Equity for the years ended March 31, 2021, March 31, 2020 and March 31, 2019 and the Statement of Significant Accounting Policies and Notes forming part thereof (the "IND AS Reformatted Financial Statements") and other financial information, annexed to this report for the purpose of inclusion in the Draft Prospectus, Prospectus and Abridged Prospectus (the "Offer Documents") as set out in paragraph 11 below, prepared by the Management of the Company in connection with its proposed public issue of secured non-convertible debentures of face value of Rs.
 1000/- each (the "Offer").
-The IND AS Reformatted Financial Statements and other financial Statement and Borrowing Committee of the Board of Directors of the Company on October 14, 2021, prepared in terms of the requirements of: - a) the Sub section (1) of Section 26 of Part I of Chapter III of the Companies Act, 2013 (the "Act"); - b) the Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021 (the "SEBI Regulations") in pursuance of the Securities and Exchange Board of India Act, 1992 (the "SEBI Act"); and - c) the Guidance Note on Reports in Company Prospectuses (Revised 2019) issued by the Institute of Chartered Accountants of India ("ICAI"), as amended from time to time (the "Guidance Note"). - 2.
+The IND AS Reformatted Financial Statements and other financial information have been approved by Investment and Borrowing Committee of the Board of Directors of the Company on October 14, 2021, prepared in terms of the requirements of: - a) the Sub section (1) of Section 26 of Part I of Chapter III of the Companies Act, 2013 (the "Act"); - b) the Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021 (the "SEBI Regulations") in pursuance of the Securities and Exchange Board of India Act, 1992 (the "SEBI Act"); and - c) the Guidance Note on Reports in Company Prospectuses (Revised 2019) issued by the Institute of Chartered Accountants of India ("ICAI"), as amended from time to time (the "Guidance Note"). - 2.
 The Management of the Company is responsible for the preparation of: - a) the IND AS Reformatted Financial Statements based on Audited Financial Statements of the Company as at and for the years ended March 31, 2021, March 31, 2020 and March 31, 2019.

-The Audited Financial Statements for the years ended March 31, 2021 and March 31, 2020 are prepared in accordance with the Indian Accounting Standard (referred to as "IND AS") as prescribed under Section 133 of the Act read with Companies (Indian Accounting Standards) Rules 2015, as amended and other accounting principles generally accepted in India in accordance with the accounting principles generally accepted in India which have been approved by the Board of Directors at their meeting held on June 29, 2021 and June 13, 2020 respectively.
-The Audited Financial Statements of the Company for the year ended March 31, 2019 are prepared in accordance with the Accounting Standards notified under the section 133 of the Act read with the Companies (Accounting Standards) Rules, 2006, as amended and other accounting principles generally accepted in India, which have been approved by the Board of Directors at their meeting Standards) Rules, 2006, as amended and other accounting principles generally accepted in India, which have been approved by the Board of Directors at their meeting Standards) Rules, 2006, as amended and other accounting principles generally accepted in India, which have been approved by the Board of Directors at their meeting held on May 02, 2019.
+The Audited Financial Statements for the years ended March 31, 2021 and March 31, 2020 are prepared in accordance with the Indian Accounting Standard (referred to as "IND AS") as prescribed under Section 133 of the Act read with Companies (Indian Accounting Standards) Rules 2015, as amended and other accounting principles generally accepted in India which have been approved by the Board of Directors at their meeting held on June 29, 2021 and June 13, 2020 respectively.
+The Audited Financial Statements of the Company for the year ended March 31, 2019 are prepared in accordance with the Accounting Standards notified under the section 133 of the Act read with the Companies (Accounting Standards) Rules, 2006, as amended and other accounting principles generally accepted in India, which have been approved by the Board of Directors at their meeting held on May 02, 2019.